-During school holidays, the electronic system will not be used.
-Staff and visitors will be requested to sign in on a paper register for ease of access in an emergency.
-Staff and visitors are asked to report to the School Business Manager and/or Site Manager via text when they enter school and again when they leave.
+During school holidays, the electronic system will still be used.
 Staff must observe the published opening times during the school holidays.

 Systems for key personnel who lone work regularly are being considered and this policy will be updated to reflect any future changes.